 - The UNMC Office of Financial Aid administers a variety of financial aid programs.
 The UNMC Financial Aid website provides many answers about financing a UNMC education and is referenced in the admissions process for completion of appropriate paperwork.

 - The College of Pharmacy administers a significant number of scholarships which are granted based upon academic performance, leadership, extracurricular involvement and/or a combination of these criteria.
 In fall 2020, greater than $500,000 in awards was distributed to pharmacy students.

-Where do I live when I enroll in the College of Pharmacy?
+Where do I live while attending the College of Pharmacy?

 The University of Nebraska Medical Center does not have residence halls, but owns a variety of rental property units which can be leased to students.
 Please visit the Student Housing site for more information.

 I graduated 8 years ago from college but am thinking about returning to pursue a pharmacy degree.
 Will the science and math classes I took 8-10 years ago count toward my prerequisites?

-In many cases, they will not, but every student’s previous history is evaluated on a case-by-case basis.
-We want every student to be successful, so, given the emphasis in our program on a strong, current foundation in science and math, the Admissions Committee generally recommends that coursework greater than five (5) years old in the science and math areas should be refreshed (i.e. especially organic chemistry & physiology).
-Older coursework will be considered toward meeting prerequisites in most other areas.
+In many cases they will not, but every student’s previous history is evaluated on a case-by-case basis.
+If you would like to request an evaluation, please send an unofficial transcript to Amber Hawk at email@example.com.
+The Admissions Committee generally recommends that coursework greater than five (5) years old in the science and math areas should be refreshed (i.e. especially organic chemistry & physiology) or a PCAT score submitted to demonstrate academic ability in those areas.

 Do you accept students from other states?